jgjin/not-quite-an-expert/content/posts/move_thrice.md

 I became upsettingly good at packing.
 My friends and even the movers complimented my packing.
 Get yourself some vacuum bags, extra cardboard boxes, and moving blankets.

-Though young adults move a lot, 3 times in the same year feels almost obscene, doesn’t it?
+Though young adults move a lot, 3 times in the same year feels almost obscene, doesn't it?